The Complete Guide to Designing a Patio

 Sunbathing Spot

 Create a comfy, inviting space where you can stretch out and soak up the sun.
-All you need is a couple of chaise lounge chairs and a beautiful, unobstructed view.
-Don’t forget to put on sunscreen!
+All you need is a couple of chaise lounge chairs, a beautiful view, and plenty of SPF.

 Outdoor Home Theater

-Imagine kicking back in your favorite chair and watching a classic movie alongside your family on your patio.
+Imagine kicking back in your favorite chair—popcorn in hand—and watching a favorite flick under the stars.
 Sounds like a perfect evening, right?
 With a little bit of planning, you can transform your patio into an outdoor home theater.

 Planning an Outdoor Home Theater